• Skip to primary navigation

 The concepts include, but are not limited to:

-• client-centered, supported, end-of-life and culturally relevant care,
+• client-centered, supported, end-of-life and culturally relevant community care,

 • helping relationship, responsive behaviors,